pikvm/pikvm/docs/first_steps.md

 **Power up the device.**

 !!! warning "Do not turn off the device until it's fully booted for the first time"
-    After turning on the power, PiKVM OS will generate unique SSH keys and certificates and will perform the necessary operations on the memory card.
+    After turning on the power, PiKVM OS will generate unique SSH keys and certificates and will perform all necessary operations on the memory card.

 ## Getting access to PiKVM